 How to get to the Fotografiska Museum

 Public transportation is a great way to get to the gallery - and with less pollution!
 The Fotografiska is located at 281 Park Ave South in New York City.
 The six-story museum is housed in a historic neo-Renaissance style building from 1894.
-As a New York landmark, you'll find it in no time - you can't miss it!
+Being a New York landmark, you'll find it in no time.
+You can't miss it!

-In my opinion, the fastest way to get around the Big Apple is to use the subway, whose ticket price is around 2.60 €.
+In my opinion, the fastest way to get around the Big Apple is to use the subway, which costs around 2.60 €.
 Although at first, I admit, it can be a little desperate.
 The New York subway is literally a city under the city.
 So that you do not panic, I leave here the basic tips to use it without any mishap.

 Recommended methods of transportation